Facebook's Zuckerberg kicks off investor show in NY

 Hundreds of investors showed up for the presentation at New York's Sheraton Hotel, which was closed to the media, on Monday.

-The world's largest social network aims to raise about $10.6 billion, dwarfing the coming-out parties of tech companies like Google Inc and granting it a market value close to Amazon.com Inc's.
+The world's largest social network aims to raise about $10.6 billion, dwarfing the coming-out parties of tech companies like Google Inc (GOOG.O) and granting it a market value close to Amazon.com Inc's (AMZN.O).

 The 8-year-old social network that began as Zuckerberg's Harvard dorm room project indicated an IPO range of $28 to $35 a share on Thursday, which would value the company at $77 billion to $96 billion.